Goal: $6,000 to help 80 children

 Mission Project Specifics

-This project will be managed by development workers, Lori and Matt Mann, together with an assistant.
-It is anticipated that this project will provide an education to children who otherwise wouldn’t receive it, prevent child labor and trafficking, and break the cycle of drug addiction and poverty.
+This project will be managed by Development Workers Lori and Matt Mann, together with a Lao assistant.
+It is anticipated that this project will provide an education to children who otherwise wouldn’t receive it, prevent child labor and trafficking and break the cycle of drug addiction and poverty.

 Connect to this Mission Project

-• Pray with Matt & Lori that the children being helped will stay off the streets and that there will be opportunities to help more children who are at risk.
+- Pray with Matt & Lori and their partners in Laos that the children being helped will stay off the streets and that there will be opportunities to help more children who are at risk in Laos.